WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 - "It is a good idea to keep aliases to common torque commands for easy execution."
 ---

-When you are using your own computer and you execute calculations, you are responsible of not overloading the machine with more workload that the machine can actually process efficiently.
+When you are using your computer and you execute calculations, you are responsible for not overloading the machine with more workload than the machine can actually process efficiently.
-If you have just one computer, you monitor the load of the machine and decide if the computer can execute more jobs.
+If you have just one computer, you monitor the machine's load and decide if the computer can execute more jobs.
-In the case of several machines, you need to log in individually on each machine, submit the jobs and monitor those machines from time to time.
+In the case of several machines, you need to log in individually to each machine, submit the jobs, and monitor those machines from time to time.

-You can easily realize that working this way is pretty inefficient.
+You can easily realize that working this way could be more efficient.
 What if the job finishes during the night?
-What if you have multiple cores but your jobs can only use one?
+What if you have multiple cores, but your jobs can only use one?
-How to control several machines efficiently?.
+How to control several machines efficiently?
-These and several other conditions are addressed by using a Resource Manager also known as Batch System or Queue System.
+These and several other conditions are addressed by using a Resource Manager, also known as a Batch System or Queue System.

 An HPC system such as Thorny Flat or Dolly Sods has tenths nodes and more than 100 users.
 How do we decide who gets what and when?
 How do we ensure that a task is run with the resources it needs?
 This job is handled by a special piece of software called the scheduler.
-On an HPC system, the scheduler manages which jobs run where and when.
+The scheduler manages which jobs run where and when on an HPC system.